jenpetsmit/jenpetsmit.github.io/docs/aboutme.md

 # Resume

-I am a Senior Technical Writer with 10 years of experience with a Master’s degree in Professional Communications with a focus on rhetoric and visual communication.
+I am a Senior Technical Writer with 10 years of experience writing clear, comprehensive, and accessible documentation.
+I have a Master’s degree in Professional Communications with a focus on rhetoric and visual communication.

 * See my [technical writing samples](documentation-samples.md)
 * See my [organizational communications samples](visuals.md)